 ^{} Advanced placement and/or credit may be granted on the basis of Advanced Placement Examinations administered by the College Board or the International Baccalaureate Program or by department examination at Randolph-Macon.
 (See Advanced Placement in the Admission Section.)
 Placement may also be granted on the basis of the student's score on the appropriate foreign language achievement test given by the College Board.
-Upon special application, a student may request advanced placement and credit in a field not specifically covered here.
+Upon special application, a student may request advanced placement and credit in a field not specifically cov ed here.

-- at least one course that emphasizes problemsolving or modeling with computer technology. - at least one course that is attentive to non-western culture - at least one course that is experiential, including a field study, an internship, a research experience, student teaching, or a travel or study-abroad course. - at least one course that constitutes a capstone experience.

-One course may satisfy no more than two CAR areas.
+- at least one course that is attentive to non-western culture - at least one course that is experiential, including field study, internship, research, service-learning, student teaching, travel study, or study-abroad course. - at least one course that constitutes a capstone experience. - One course may satisfy no more than two CAR areas.